-Dr Lee Randall is dedicated to helping school and parents/carers meet the complex needs of children who are struggling to fulfil their potential.
+Dr Richard Skelton and Dr Lee Randall are dedicated to helping school and parents/carers meet the complex needs of children who are struggling to fulfil their potential.
 This includes children who are experiencing difficulties with their learning, emotions, behaviours, wellbeing, social and communication skills despite the support that they have already received through the graduated framework.
 This can be done through assessment and consultation with parental consent.